 Nonnative species.
 The presence of nonnative species, including plants, animals, and microscopic organisms, is often a result of altered habitat conditions.
 While some nonnative aquatic species are relatively innocuous and do not compete with native species, many are successful at invading and spreading in an area, outcompeting native species, disrupting food chains, and changing nutrient cycles.
 In Colorado, predation or competition by nonnative fish species is a serious threat to the endangered and imperiled fish species and perhaps the most challenging to manage.
 Without natural checks on populations, invasive nonnative species thrive and can dominate an area.
 These changes can be harmful to both the ecosystem and local economy.
 For example, smallmouth bass pose a major threat to reproduction by endangered fish on the Yampa River, and the recent presence of quagga mussels threatens to harm recreational fisheries in reservoirs.
 Quagga mussels can potentially clog water delivery systems.
 In addition, nonnative plant species, such as tamarisk and Russian olive, can reduce species diversity in riparian habitats.
-Other nonnative plant species.
+Other nonnative plant species crowd out stream channels or small lakes, directly reducing habitat for fish and other aquatic species.